peter-fm/tailswitch/README.md

 ## How It Works

-TailSwitch leverages Tailscale's fast user switching feature:
+Tailswitch leverages Tailscale's fast user switching feature:
 1. Shows your existing profiles from `tailscale switch --list`
 2. Select a profile → instant switch (no authentication needed)
 3. Optionally add new tailnets through config file